Our impartial Careers Education, Information, Advice and Guidance (CEIAG) commitment to our students

-The College also uses the services of a specialist education company called Changing Education to support us with our careers provision.
+The College also uses the services of a specialist education company called MPLOY to support us with our careers provision.
 They supply an independent careers advisor each week to have 1-1 careers interviews with our students, as well as supporting us with our work experience programmes.

 We also have strong links with the Macc Pledge.
 Linked to the local Chamber of Commerce, the pledge works alongside local schools across Cheshire to ensure students do not leave school not in education, employment, or training (NEET).
-The Macc Pledge have helped us with visits to real businesses as well as organising careers fayres for our students.
-Here is a link to a careers fayre held on Tuesday 2 March 2021 which our KS3 students attended.
+The Macc Pledge have helped us with visits to real businesses as well as organising careers fairs for our students.
+Our Year 10 visit the Macclesfield Careers Fayre annually in October with the last visit on 18 October 2023.

 The Provider Access Policy for our college can be found on the link below:

 Baker Clause Policy Statement

 As part of our commitment to informing our students of the full range of learning and training pathways on offer to them, we are happy to consider requests from training, apprenticeship and vocational education providers to speak to students.
 All Hallows Catholic College also proactively seeks to build relationships with these partners as we plan our Careers Education, Information, Advice and Guidance (CEIAG) programme activity throughout the College year to ensure that providers have multiple opportunities to speak to students and their parents across Years 7-13.